itenium-be/blog-posts/productivity/2024-06-08-git-pull-request-hygiene.md

 changed files will spot almost all these things.

-It allows **you** to fix them instead getting comments from the PR reviewer, that I would say are a bit embarassing, especially when it happens time and time again...
+It allows **you** to fix them instead getting comments from the PR reviewer, that I would say are a bit embarrassing, especially when it happens time and time again...